Thursday, December 26, 2024

 According to its provisions, military councils consisting of 5 to 13 people became permanent collegial bodies of military-political leadership, representing the President of the USSR in each group of troops.
 They were responsible for the functioning of all military structures in the regions of the country and interaction with state and local authorities.

 It should be noted that the Moscow draft of the new union treaty formally transferred the implementation of measures to organize and ensure the protection of citizens and the establishment of conscription and military service, as well as the resolution of issues related to the army, into the sphere of joint jurisdiction of the union and the republics.
-But the adoption on August 24, 1991 by the Verkhovna Rada of Ukraine of the “Act of Proclamation of Independence of Ukraine” and the law “On Military Formations in Ukraine” subordinated all military units stationed on the territory of the country to the Verkhovna Rada of Ukraine.
+But the adoption on August 24, 1991 by the Verkhovna Rada of Ukraine of the “Act of Proclamation of Independence of Ukraine” and the law “On Military Formations in Ukraine” subordinated all military units stationed in the country to the Verkhovna Rada of Ukraine.

 Even then, the union leadership of the non-existent state continued to oppose the development of the national armed forces of Ukraine.
 On November 4 and 14, 1991, the Supreme Council of the Russian Federation decided to preserve the Ministry of Defense as an interstate body for the management of all troops of the former Soviet Union.
-However, on December 6, 1991, the Verkhovna Rada of Ukraine adopted the law “On the Armed Forces of Ukraine,” which became the basis for the creation of an army of an independent state.
+However, on December 6, 1991, the Verkhovna Rada of Ukraine adopted the law “On the Armed Forces of Ukraine”, which became the basis for the creation of an army of an independent state.

 So, the formation of the Armed Forces of Ukraine at the turn of the 80-90s.
-XX century passed a difficult path from a “bastion of stagnation” to a guarantor of its independence.
+XX century has gone through a difficult path from a “bastion of stagnation” to a guarantor of its independence.
 The stages of this process were the formation of defense units of national anti-communist societies and parties, the formation of law enforcement squads subordinate to newly elected democratic councils, and the like.
 This course of events ended with the Ukrainization of Soviet troops stationed on Ukrainian lands after the restoration of state independence of Ukraine.

 spot_img